-The Environmental Working Group (EWG) publishes a Shopper’s Guide to Pesticides in Produce, a reliable scientific measure of the amount of pesticide residue left behind on conventionally grown produce.
+Each year, the Environmental Working Group (EWG) publishes a Shopper’s Guide to Pesticides in Produce, a reliable scientific measure of the amount of pesticide residue left behind on conventionally grown produce.

 According to EWG research, it isn’t necessary to buy these fruits and veggies organic because they have very low levels of pesticide residue to begin with:

-- Sweet Corn
+- Sweet corn

-- Sweet Peas (frozen)
+- Sweet peas (frozen)

-- Honeydew Melons
+- Honeydew melon

 Read more about the EWG’s findings here.

 Warehouse clubs can be a great place to do your shopping because of the value they offer.
-And there are certain items you can buy at a warehouse club and store almost indefinitely for later use.
+And there are certain items you can buy at a warehouse club and store for later use.

-Products like honey, dried beans, maple syrup and rice are just a few things that are so shelf stable that they never really expire.
+Products like honey, dried beans, maple syrup and rice are just a few things that are so shelf-stable that they never really expire.
 So those are no-brainers to buy in bulk when they’re on sale and then use as needed.

 Some grocery stores are really generous when it comes to fixing a pricing problem.
-For example, if you find something that rang up at the wrong price when you’re shopping at Publix, the grocery chain will give you that item for free!
+For example, if you find something that rings up at the wrong price when you’re shopping at Publix, the grocery chain will give you that item for free!